 - An insurer must submit a licence application, accompanied by: confirmation of share capital contribution; representation that the contributions were made out of own funds; insurance terms and conditions for each class of insurances; software for calculation of insurance premiums and technical reserves; the reinsurance programme; and a three-year business plan.
-Significant shareholders should reveal their identity and financial position in accordance with the NCFM regulations. - The NCFM shall examine the application and attachments and decide within 30 working days after submission of the full application
+Significant shareholders should reveal their identity and financial position in accordance with the NCFM regulations.
+In case of external insurance for the motor third party liability insurance the insurer must submit an audit evaluation and auditor opinion that confirms the existence the sufficiency of own financial resources for the compensation fund and the quota in the foreign bank guarantee. - The NCFM shall examine the application and attachments and decide within 30 working days after submission of the full application package.